What Does Lizard Poop Look Like? (Identify Lizard Droppings)

 Lizard Poop vs Snake Poop

 Most species of lizards have poop in pellet form with the uric acid crystals in the end (or laying close by).
-Snake poop lacks a pellet form.
+Snake feces looks similar but lacks a pellet form.

 Another difference is that larger snakes swallow their prey whole.
 This is why you’ll often find the hair, scales, and bones of other animals in snake poop.